-An absolutely delicious and unique fresh apple cake, topped with lots of crunchy crumbles.
+An absolutely delicious and unique fresh apple crumb cake, topped with lots of crunchy crumbles.
 A great apple dessert cake!

 I love to read Italian baking forums.
 Italians are, among other things, great bakers.
 The only small issue … they’re written in Italian and I’m always totally at the mercy of google translate.
 Sometimes, the words just don’t translate into things that actually make sense.
 This is particularly troublesome when dealing with baking recipes, where precision and clarity kind of help.
 If I’m intrigued enough by a recipe though, I’ll often just take the part that I can figure out and wing the rest.

 Let’s just say I did a lot of “winging” with this one.
 Combine the translation issues with rampant, last-minute ingredient substitutions and a scale that decided to go on the fritz half way through and I have, quite possibly, turned it in to a completely different recipe.
 No matter, this cake was one of the best things I’ve eaten in some time, and given how much I bake, that’s saying something!

 This cake has such a unique preparation.
 I don’t think I’ve made anything quite like it.
 I was expecting the base to be somewhat like a pie pastry, but it actually comes out like sand.
 I was sure I’d already messed up the recipe when I scattered it into the pan.
 I just went with it though.
 After 20 minutes in the oven, the crumbs had set and encased the apples.
 Then when you pour the egg mixture over top, you’ll be sure that it will never come together as anything that will eventually be sliceable, but it does.
 It’s awesome!
 Those sandy crumbs bake up into a crust that my daughter thought tasted like shortbread.
 Inside are tender apples, surrounded by a creamy thick sauce.
 The crumble topping provides lovely sweetness and crunch (and look awfully pretty, too).
 It’s perfection.